CUNY Law and Professional School Application

 Graduate School of Public Health and Health Policy

-2. The Board of Trustees of the Belle Zeller Scholarship Trust Fund (Trustees) will review all applications and select those candidates to be interviewed
+- The Board of Trustees of the Belle Zeller Scholarship Trust Fund (Trustees) will review all applications and select those candidates to be interviewed.

-3. Applicants must be full-time CUNY Professional School students with a cumulative GPA of 3.75 or higher.
+- Applicants must be full-time CUNY Law School and Professional School (listed above) students with a cumulative GPA of 3.75 or higher.

-7. Scholarship recipients may not defer the award.
-All awards must be used in the fall of the academic year for which it is awarded.
+- Scholarship recipients may not defer the award.
+All awards must be used in the Fall of the academic year for which they are awarded.

-8. Applicants must show evidence of significant voluntary service to CUNY, the community, and/or their respective colleges by letters of recommendation, and/or other documents.
+- Applicants must show evidence of significant voluntary service to CUNY, the community by a letter of recommendation.

-9. All students whose application reaches the finals, will be required to be interviewed by a panel of the Trustees and must be available for an interview when requested.
+- All candidates selected for interviews by a panel of the Trustees must be available for an interview when requested.

 LETTERS OF RECOMMENDATION

-C. Applicants are advised to request letters from recommender a minimum of six weeks in advance of the application deadline to provide enough time to receive and submit the required letters.
+- Applicants are advised to request letters from recommenders a minimum of six weeks in advance of the application deadline to provide enough time to submit the required letters.

-D. It is the responsibility of the applicant to provide the email address for submission of letters of recommendation and inform them to use your full name (last name first) as the subject.
+- It is the responsibility of the applicant to provide the email address for submission of letters of recommendation and inform the recommenders to use your full name (last name first) as the subject.
 (Re: Smith, John)

-G. Letters in the body of the email, in Word and hard copies will not be accepted.
+- Letters that are provided in the body of an email, or in Microsoft Word, or JPEG, or submitted as scanned and hard copies will not be accepted.

 STATEMENT DESCRIBING YOUR COMMUNITY SERVICE

-- All applicants are entitled to equal consideration in terms of equal opportunity/affirmative action provisions in accordance with Internal Revenue Service stipulations.
+- All applicants are entitled to equal consideration under the terms of equal opportunity/affirmative action provisions in accordance with Internal Revenue Service stipulations.

 - Belle Zeller Scholars may be required to authorize the release of their college records to show proof of continuing full-time status.

-- Belle Zeller Scholars who do not abide by the terms of the stated conditions will forfeit their remaining benefits, including future renewal.
+- Belle Zeller Scholars who do not abide by the terms of the stated conditions will forfeit the remainder of their scholarship.